-Management of Energy Transfer LP (ET) will provide this presentation to analysts and/or investors at meetings to be held throughout May 2022.
+Management of Energy Transfer LP (ET) will provide this presentation to analysts and/or investors at meetings to be held throughout September 2022.
 At the meetings, members of management may make statements about future events, outlook and expectations related to Panhandle Eastern Pipe Line Company, LP (PEPL), Sunoco LP (SUN), USA Compression Partners, LP (USAC), and ET (collectively, the Partnerships), and their subsidiaries and this presentation may contain statements about future events, outlook and expectations related to the Partnerships and their subsidiaries all of which statements are forward-looking statements.
 Any statement made by a member of management of the Partnerships at these meetings and any statement in this presentation that is not a historical fact will be deemed to be a forward-looking statement.
 These forward-looking statements rely on a number of assumptions concerning future events that members of management of the Partnerships believe to be reasonable, but these statements are subject to a number of risks, uncertainties and other factors, many of which are outside the control of the Partnerships.
 While the Partnerships believe that the assumptions concerning these future events are reasonable, we caution that there are inherent risks and uncertainties in predicting these future events that could cause the actual results, performance or achievements of the Partnerships and their subsidiaries to be materially different.
-These risks and uncertainties are discussed in more detail in the filings made by the Partnerships with the Securities and Exchange Commission, copies of which are available to the public.
-In addition to the risks and uncertainties disclosed in our SEC filings, the Partnership has also been, or may in the future be, impacted by the winter storm in February 2021 and the resolution of related contingencies, including credit losses, disputed purchases and sales, litigation and/or potential legislative action.
-The Partnerships expressly disclaim any intention or obligation to revis
+These risks and uncertainties are discussed in more detail in the filture be, impacted by new or heightened risks related to the COVID-19 pandemic, and we cannot predict the length and ultimate impact of those risks.
+The Partnership has also been, and may in the future be, impacted by new or heightened risks related contingencies, including credit losses, disputed purchases and sales, litigation and/or potential legislative action.
+The Partnerships expressly disclaim any intention or obligation to revise or publicly update any forward-looking statements, whether as a resu